csound/manual/docs/opcodes/create.md

 -->

 # create
-Creates a new instrument definition or new instrument instance.
+Creates a new instrument definition, instrument instance, or opcode object.

 ## Syntax
 === "Modern"